google/ExoPlayer/docs/rtsp.md

 RTP packets for a while and the playback has not started yet, ExoPlayer tears down the current RTSP playback session, and retries playback using RTP-over-RTSP (transmitting RTP packets using the TCP connection opened for RTSP).

+The timeout for retrying with TCP can be customized by calling the method `RtspMediaSource.Factory.setTimeoutMs()`.
+For example, if the timeout is set to four seconds, the player will retry with TCP after four seconds of UDP inactivity.

+> Setting the timeout also affects the end-of-stream detection logic.
+That is, ExoPlayer will report the playback has ended if nothing is received for the duration of the set timeout.
+Setting this value too small may lead to pre-mature stream ending under poor network conditions.

+### Force using RTP/TCP ###
+ExoPlayer can also be configured to play with RTP/TCP by default.
+To do so, use method `RtspMediaSource.Factory.setForceUseRtpTcp()`.